Aging in Maine Experienced

 What Are Wills and Trusts?

 Wills and trusts have specific and quite different benefits for estate planning purposes.
 Each state has specific laws and regulations governing these legal documents.
 You can have both a will and a trust; however, the information in each should complement the other.

 At its most basic level, a will allows you to appoint an executor for your estate, name guardians for your children and pets, designate where your assets go, and specify final wishes and arrangements.
-A will is only enacted upon your death.
-It has some limitations regarding the distribution of assets, and wills are also subject to a probate process (which occurs in court and is overseen by a judge) and, as such, are part of public records.
+A will is enacted upon your death.
+It has some limitations regarding the distribution of assets, and wills are also subject to a probate process.
+The Probate Process occurs in court and is overseen by a judge and, as such, is part of public records.

 A last will and testament designates a person's final wishes about bank accounts, real estate, personal property, and who should inherit these items.
 A personal will outlines how to distribute possessions, whether to another person, a group, or donate them to charity.
 It also deems responsibility to others for custody of dependents and management of accounts and other interests.
 Accounts can include digital assets with a tangible or monetary value associated with them, such as funds in a PayPal account.

 Pour-over will ensures an individual's remaining assets will automatically transfer to a previously established trust upon their death.
 This type of will always accompanies a trust.

 A Living Will or advance directive specifies the type of medical care that an individual prefers if they cannot communicate their wishes.

 Joint will and mutual will is meant for a married couple.
 Ensuring their property is disposed of in the same manner.
 A mirror will is two separate but identical wills, which may or may not also be mutual wills.